 I made this potato recipe very similar to this recipe here where I used ground beef instead of cubed beef and it’s so good.
 I am intentional about mentioning my ground beef variation so that nothing will stop you from making this exotic dish if all you have is ground beef.

 The first thing to do is to prepare all your ingredients, Cube the beef, peel and cube the potatoes, clean and cut the carrots.
 This makes the cooking process a breeze.
 Talking about cubing the Meat, it is advisable to cut the beef into bite-size.
 I mean really tiny bite-size.
 This is the secret to getting super tender meat in one hour.
 If you bought the already cut cube beef from the store, I will advise you still cut them into smaller chunks, in that way the meat will cook faster.

 Browning the beef is a key to making an excellent beef stew.
 Start by generously seasoning your beef.
 Then, heat up the Oil in the pan on a medium to high heat.
 Add the beef inside the heated pan, you should hear it sizzle.
 Leave it to brown on both sides for about 10 minutes.

-Whenever I’m working with recipes that use of beef and stock or broth, I always like to use Chicken or vegetable stock in order not to overwhelm the recipe with too much beef taste, that is why I chose to use vegetable stock in this recipe.
+Whenever I’m working with recipes that uses beef and stock or broth, I always like to use chicken or vegetable stock in order not to overwhelm the recipe with too much beef taste, that is why I chose to use vegetable stock in this recipe.
 (Chicken stock will work just as well).
 If you don’t have any stock at hand, simply use one or two bouillon cubes.

 - Green beans or sweet peas are also a great addition to this meal